hammerheim-game/hammerheim-rules/7-equipment.md

 end of the battle, roll 2D6.
 On a roll of 2-4 the model loses 1 point of Toughness permanently.

-### Potion of Strength
+#### Potion of Strength
 _(One Use Per Battle)_
 ● Effect: The Potion adds +D3 to strength

-### Speed Potion
+#### Speed Potion
 _(One Use Per Battle)_
-Clear blue flasks of Quicksilver Elixir are a unique sale in Mordheim and have become favourite items of thieves, rogues, assassins, or paranoid nobles for whom a quick getaway is paramount.
+Clear blue flasks of Quicksilver Elixir are a unique sale in Hammerheim and have become favourite items of thieves, rogues, assassins, or paranoid nobles for whom a quick getaway is paramount.
 These potions allow a user to push their body past its normal limits, though at the cost of great exhaustion.
 ● Effect: The Potion grants +2 Movement, +2 Initiative, but -1 Toughness.

-### Spider’s Poison
+#### Spider’s Poison
 _(One Use Per Battle)_
 Forest Goblins commonly jab their weapon points into the bodies of giant spiders in hopes of coating them with deadly